feature-engine/feature_engine/docs/user_guide/selection/index.rst

 involves selecting features based on the features intrinsic characteristics like distributions or their relationship with other features.
 The second mechanism involves selecting features based on their impact on the machine learning model performance.
-In this context, features are evaluated individually or as part of the group by different algorithms.
+In this context, features are evaluated individually or as part of a feature group by different algorithms.

 .. figure::  ../../images/selectionChart.png
    :align:   center